How I can support you

 Psychodynamic psychotherapy is a form of depth psychology, the primary focus of which is to bring what is in the unconscious mind into consciousness - helping individuals to get in touch with and better understand their true, deep-rooted feelings in order to resolve them.
 It takes the view that our unconscious holds onto painful feelings and memories, which are too difficult for the conscious mind to process.
 In order to ensure these memories and experiences do not surface, many people will develop defences, such as denial, rationalisation and displacement.
 With psychodynamic therapy we can explore these beliefs and values, feelings and experiences that left a mark from your past.
 Understand how they are affecting you in your present day and how they may be contributing to the difficulties you're experiencing, while providing holding and emotional support.

 My way of practising integrates knowledge from a range of modalities, and personal and professional experience gained through working with people over the years.
+I pay close attention to the developing field of Psychedelic Psychotherapy.
+I offer preparation and integration sessions for individuals considering psychedelics assisted therapy or wishing to integrate a psychedelic or holotropic experience.

 What counselling can be helpful with...